EOSIO/Documentation/TechnicalWhitePaper.md

 ## Support Millions of Users

-Disrupting businesses such as Ebay, Uber, AirBnB, and Facebook, require blockchain technology capable of handling tens of millions of active daily users.
-In certain cases, applications may not work unless a critical mass of users is reached and therefore a platform that can handle mass number of users is paramount.
+Competing with businesses such as Ebay, Uber, AirBnB, and Facebook, require blockchain technology capable of handling tens of millions of active daily users.
+In certain cases, an application may not work unless a critical mass of users is reached and therefore a platform that can handle very large numbers of users is paramount.

 ## Free Usage